Dog Retraining to End Food Aggression, or "My Dog Bit the Hand That Feeds Her!"

 So, which is the best method?
 Which worked for me and produced the desired results with Puppy Girl?

 Reading is my preferred method of learning, so I ordered two of the Geller books from Amazon and read them as soon as they arrived.
 In the meantime, I began giving Puppy Girl her daily tummy rubs again.
-I still used some of Cesar's "rules", but, truth be told, I don't really agree with him on a lot of things.
+I still used some of Cesar's "rules", but, truth be told, I don't really agree with him about a lot of things.
 While he has that huge pack of dogs at his Dog Psychology Center, in L.A., and he or a staff member spends many hours a day walking them (out of the question here), I've never read that he even has a pet dog or dogs at his home.
 Also, the dogs he grew up with on his grandfather's farm were all working dogs that lived out-of-doors.
 That doesn't equate to Puppy Girl's life.
 I'm not knocking Mr. Dog Whisperer, but it was Geller's method that spoke to me.

 Tamar Geller uses only playful bonding and positive reinforcement to train puppies or modify behavior in adult dogs.
 Her method is so successful that the American Humane Society invited her to become a consultant.
-At the time she wrote her last book she was giving lectures about animal behavior at Pepperdine University.
+At the time she wrote her last book, she was giving lectures about animal behavior at Pepperdine University.
 Pretty good credentials, eh?

-One thing I found amusing from reading two of Millan's books and the article on Geller: they both claim Oprah Winfrey as a client!
+One thing I found amusing from reading two of Millan's books and the article about Geller: they both claim Oprah Winfrey as a client!
 It seems Oprah didn't like the Pack Leader style either, so she went over to Geller for help.
 Who can argue with Oprah?

-Other celebrities, including Ben Affleck, the Osbournes, Owen Wilson and Courtney Cox turned to Geller to learn her cruelty-free method of training for their pooches.
+Other celebrities, including Ben Affleck, the Osbournes, Owen Wilson, and Courtney Cox turned to Geller to learn her cruelty-free method of training for their pooches.

 Geller's "Loved Dog" training plan, which ditches outdated methods that create stress for both dog and human in favor of a playful bonding that promotes mutual understanding and respect, proved to be the right way for Puppy Girl and me.